What is the Opportunity Zone Program?

-To incentivize private individuals and companies, that may be sitting on the sidelines with capital gains, to directly invest into Opportunity Zone Funds that can help investors achieve both favorable tax treatment and additional investment returns.
+To incentivize private individuals and companies, that may be sitting on the sidelines with capital gains, to directly invest in Opportunity Zone Funds that can help investors achieve both favorable tax treatment and additional investment returns.

 After tax net return on $1M investment1

 What does an average Opportunity Zone look like?

 - 8,700 Different Opportunity Zones located in all 50 states, and DC

 - 35 million people live in Opportunity Zones